MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/organization/Set-OrganizationConfig.md

 ### -OnlineMeetingsByDefaultEnabled
 This parameter is available only in the cloud-based service.

-The OnlineMeetingsByDefaultEnabled parameter .
+The OnlineMeetingsByDefaultEnabled parameter specifies whether to set all meetings as online by default for the organization.
 Valid values are:

-- $true:
+- $true: All meetings are online by default.

-- $false:
+- $false: All meetings are not online by default.
+This is the default value.

+You can override this setting on individual mailboxes by using the OnlineMeetingsByDefaultEnabled parameter on the Set-MailboxCalendarConfiguration cmdlet.

 ```yaml
 Type: Boolean